Good Application Tips

 In recent years, as competition has increased for funding, the grant assessors are looking more and more favourably on organisations that are collaborating with each other.
-Organisations working together can greatly improve the impact and efficiency of the funding that they receive and in 2019 there will be a particular focus on supporting these types of applications.
+Organisations working together can greatly improve the impact and efficiency of the funding that they receive and in 2020 there will be a continued focus on supporting these types of applications.

 In writing applications you will be assessed on the following criteria:

 - beneficiaries in the Irish community (including second and later generations), including their needs and vulnerabilities

 - the impact of the project based on clear expected outputs and outcomes